 - INPUT: Data which has been provided to the action

 - OUTPUT: Data which has been passed back (Generated) by the action

-1. To review INPUT and OUTPUT data you simply need to click on the selected action within the items run history:
+1. To review INPUT and OUTPUT data, you need to click on the selected action within the item’s run history:

 2. The interface you are presented with upon opening can differ depending on the size of the data contained within the ‘INPUT’ and ‘OUTPUT’ sections.

 2.a.
 An action handling smaller data sets will open as follows:

 2.b.
 An action handling larger data sets will open as follows: